EU Blue Card Munich

 Jurisdiction outside Munich for the EU Blue Card

-If you do not need an entry visa, want to live in Munich and want to apply for the EU Blue Card in advance from abroad and not personally at the Aliens Department in Munich, the Aliens Department in Munich is also responsible according to the law (§ 7 para.
-1 sentence 3 BayZustVAuslR).
+If you do not require an entry visa, want to live in Munich and want to apply for the EU Blue Card in advance from abroad and not in person at the Foreigners' Registration Office in Munich, the Munich Foreigners' Registration Office is also responsible according to the law (§ 7 Para.
+1 S. 3 BayZustVAuslR).

 However, it refuses to process applications unless the applicant is registered in Munich.
 In our view, this is a violation of the applicable jurisdiction ordinance.